Vehicles

 About Steam Powered Train

-The first successful steam locomotive was built by Richard Trevithick in 1804 in Wales.
-George Stephenson's Rocket in 1829 became the template for modern steam train design and operation.
+The first successful steam locomotive was built by Richard Trevithick in Wales in 1804, though George Stephenson's Rocket (1829) truly revolutionized rail travel.
+Stephenson's locomotive won a major competition and became the foundation for modern railways, demonstrating that steam trains were faster and more reliable than horses.

 More Vehicles coloring pages